PatternsTechGit/PT_AutoWrapper/README.md

-# ASP.NET Core with AutoWrapper
+# AutoWrapper in ASP.NET Core

-## What is AutoWrapper
+## What is AutoWrapper?

-[AutoWrapper](https://vmsdurano.com/asp-net-core-with-autowrapper-customizing-the-default-response-output/) is a simple customizable global exception handler and response wrapper for ASP.NET Core APIs.It uses an middleware to intercept incoming HTTP requests and automatically wraps the responses by providing a consistent response format for both successful and error results.
+[AutoWrapper](https://vmsdurano.com/asp-net-core-with-autowrapper-customizing-the-default-response-output/) is **a simple customizable global exception handler and response wrapper for ASP.NET Core APIs**.
+It uses middleware to **intercept incoming HTTP requests and automatically wraps the responses** by providing a consistent response format for both successful and error results.

+**AutoWrapper is a project fork based on VMD.RESTApiResponseWrapper.Corewhich** is designed to support .NET Core 3.x and above.
+The implementation of this package was refactored to provide **a more convenient way to use the middleware** with added flexibility.

+## Why AutoWrapper?
+When building APIs for “real” application projects, most developers forgot about the importance of providing a meaningful response to their consumers.
+There are a few reasons why this can happen; could be that their development time is limited, they don't have a standard format for HTTP response or simply they just don't care about the response for as long as the API will return needed data to the consumer.
+Well, API’s is not just about passing JSON back and forth over HTTP, but it’s also how you present meaningful responses to the developers who consume it.

+## Main Features:
+* **Exception handling**
+* **ModelState validation** error handling (support both Data Annotation and FluentValidation)
+* **Configurable API exception**
+* **The consistent response format** for the Result and Errors
+* **Detailed Result response**
+* **Detailed Error response**
+* **Configurable HTTP status codes and messages**
+* Add **support for Swagger**
+* Add **Logging support** for Requests, Response and Exceptions
+* Add **options in the middleware** to set ApiVersion and IsDebug properties

 ## About this exercise

 Previously we scaffolded a new Angular application in which we have integrated

-* Scaffolded the angular application
+* **Scaffolded the angular application**
-* FontAwesome Library for icons
+* **FontAwesome Library** for icons
-* Bootstrap Library for styling buttons
+* **Bootstrap Library** for styling buttons
-* Bootstrap NavBar component
+* **Bootstrap NavBar** component
-* We have multiple components e.g. (CreateAccountComponent,   ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) in our application for which we have already configured routing.
+* We have **multiple components** e.g. (CreateAccountComponent,   ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) in our application for which we have already **configured routing**.
-* SideNav having links which are navigating to these components.
+* **SideNav has links** that are navigated to these components.
-* We developed a base structure of an api solution in Asp.net core that have just two api functions GetLast12MonthBalances & GetLast12MonthBalances/{userId} which returns data of the last 12 months total balances.
+* We developed a **base structure of an API solution in Asp.net core** that have just two API functions **GetLast12MonthBalances** and **GetLast12MonthBalances/{userId}** which returns data of the last 12 months' total balances.
-* There is an authorization service with two functions Login & Logout, The login function is setting up a hardcoded user properties (Name,Email,Roles) and storing it in local storage where as logout function is removing that user object from local storage.
+* There is an **authorization service with two functions Login & Logout**.
+The login function is setting up hardcoded user properties (Name, Email, Roles) and storing them in local storage whereas the logout function is removing that user object from local storage.
-* Links on the sideNav are shown or hidden based on the logged in user's role
+* **Links on the side nav are shown or hidden based** on the logged-in user's role
-*  We also have a toolbar that shows Logged in User's Name.
+* We also have **a toolbar that shows Logged in User's Name**.

 ## In this exercise

- * We will implement AutoWrapper in BBankAPI project.
+ * We will implement **AutoWrapper in BBankAPI Project**
- * We will handle uniform response in Angular.
+ * We will **handle the uniform response** in Angular.

  Here are the steps to begin with

 # Server Side Implementation

-## Step 1 : Install AutoWrapper.Core Library
+## Step 1: Install Nuget Package

-To start the AutoWrapper we will first install the AutoWrapper.Core libraries using command as below :
+To start working on the AutoWrapper we will **first install the AutoWrapper.Core library** using the command given below in the package manager consol:
 ```
 Install-Package AutoWrapper.Core -Version 2.0.1
 ```

-##  Step 2 : Register the AutoWrapper middleware
+##  Step 2: Register the AutoWrapper in Middleware

 We will create  `UseApiResponseAndExceptionWrapper` in `program.cs` file to register the middleware as below :